lebolnobel/plecotus-quiz/README.md

 ### Prerequisites

-Things you need to use the project.
+Things you need to use the project: `npm`

-* npm

 ```
 npm install npm@latest -g